 Perhaps the most significant tax disadvantage of gifting is the loss of the so-called “stepped-up” basis.
 This can be best explained by an example.
 Let’s say you purchased unimproved land for $10,000 but the land is now worth $100,000.
 If you sell the land, you would realize a $90,000 (100,000 minus 10,000) gain.
 If you were to make a lifetime gift of this property, the recipient would stand in your shoes and would also realize a $90,000 gain if they were to sell the property.
 If, however, you were to die owning the property and leave it to your beneficiaries in your Will, those beneficiaries would receive it as if they paid $100,000 for it.
 As such, they could in turn sell it for $100,000 and realize no taxable gain.
 Because of the “stepped-up basis” that a decedent’s beneficiaries receive, it’s suggested that a donor refrain from gifting appreciated property.

 Making gifts can also have an impact on your eligibility for nursing home medical assistance.
-Any gift, even those under $15,000 per year, can make you ineligible for Medicaid benefits if the gift occurs within 5-year period prior to a Medicaid application.
-This aspect of gifting is covered on another article on gifts and Medicaid.
+Any gift, even those under the gift tax annual exclusion ($17,000 in 2023), can make you ineligible for Medicaid benefits if the gift occurs within the 5-year period prior to a Medicaid application.
+This aspect of gifting is covered in another article on gifts and Medicaid.

 As you can see, the decision to make significant gifts involves consideration of many personal and tax factors.
 If you have the inclination or the need to institute a gifting program, you should be speaking with your financial advisers to determine whether it truly is better to give than to receive.